andizimmerer/andizimmerer.github.io/content/posts/lfx-tikv/index.md

 Before I applied to the [LFX Mentorship Program](https://mentorship.lfx.linuxfoundation.org/), I had only contributed minor stuff to various open-source projects in my free time, like enhancing the documentation, fixing some small issues, and so on.
 While this was certainly a plus when I applied to TiKV, it is by no means required!
 The LFX Mentorship Program is a perfect start into the world of open-source software and the community around it :)

 Oftentimes I hear from other students that it's hard to get started with open-source development; sometimes people don't feel that they have the required skills or knowledge.
 You might not be familiar with all technologies being used in a project or you don't feel you are proficient enough with the main programming language of the project.
-But fear not: don't block yourself by telling you that you can't start for various reasons, just start!
-Contributing to open-source projects is the *perfect* opportunity to learn new technologies and get better at programming because you'll get valuable feedback that you would otherwise not get.
+But fear not: don't block yourself by finding unnecessary excuses, just start!
+Contributing to open-source projects is the *perfect* opportunity to learn new technologies and get better at programming because you'll receive valuable feedback that you will not find easily elsewhere.
 Start small by reporting bugs or other issues.
-Then maybe, if you are up for a challenge, ask the maintainers if you could fix a certain issue with their help.
+If you are up for a challenge, ask the maintainers if you could fix a certain issue with their help.
 Then create your first PR, get feedback, refine your code, and eventually your code will get merged!
-You will feel great, and maybe you'll pick up the next, a bit bigger issue.
+You will feel great, and maybe you'll pick up perhaps next time you'll pick a slightly bigger issue.
 After all, it's a fun journey and not a one-stop drive-through.

-Overall, as I've said before, the LFX Mentorship Program is a perfect opportunity to get started with open-source software development.
+Overall, the LFX Mentorship Program is a perfect opportunity to get started with open-source software development.

 I first heard about the LFX program on Twitter where TiKV posted their coprocessor challenge.

+{{< tweet 1357043353360162817 >}}

-I was immediately hooked when I read the Tweet, because:
+I was immediately hooked when I read the tweet, because:

  * I *love* database internals!
 I took almost all courses offered at my university about the design and implementation of database systems including transactional theory.
  * I never had the chance to work on a production-quality database system.